 Step 1: Brine The Pork Crown

-First, you need to dry brine the pork.
+First, dry brine the pork.
 On one side of the pork, there will be a fat cap.
 Score the fat cap in a crisscross pattern.
 Then, cover with salt for 3-5 hours.

 After the brining process is complete, rinse the roast with cold water to remove any salt that is still present on the surface of the meat.